havk64/ADTsys-ansible-deploy/README.md

-# ADTsys ansible deploy
+# Ruby on Rails deployment with Ansible
-Automation Project to deploy ADTsys application test using Ansible playbooks on a Vagrant instance
+Deployment of a Ruby on Rails app using Ansible playbook on a Vagrant instance
 ## Introduction

 ### Architecture